TRAINING COURSE DESCRIPTIONS

 These courses are available at each local union where facilities are available for either classroom or hands-on activities.
 Please call your local union or the Training Fund at 1-800-478-0058 to discuss course schedules and enrollment.
 Please refer to the FAQ and schedule pages for training locations and course dates.

-This course provides certification training for individuals that are seeking to operate ANSI A92.5 – 2006 Boom Lifts, 8-hour class.
+This course provides updated certification training for individuals that are seeking to operate ANSI A92.24 – Type 3, Group B, Boom Lifts, 8-hour class.

-ANSI A92.6 – 2006 Scissor Lifts, 8-hour class.
-The courses are 8 hours for each lift type, or 16 hours (2 days) for both.
-Operational limitations, safety considerations and OSHA requirements are covered using these aerial lifts.
+ANSI A92.24 – Type 3, Group A, Scissor Lifts, 8-hour class.
+The courses are 8 hours for each lift group, or 16 hours (2 days) for both.
+Operational limitations, safety considerations and OSHA and ANSI requirements are covered using these Mobile Elevated Work Platforms.

 There are knowledge assessments and hands on performance evaluations for these pieces of equipment.